scarvalhojr/aoc-cli/CONTRIBUTING.md

   - `[u]nset-config` - restore default settings in configuratio file
     (e.g. `aoc unset-config year`).

+- Give user the option to overwrite or rename a downloaded file if it already exists (rather than fail).

 - Generate shell completion

 - Add tests!!!